David-E-Alvarez/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+1.)
+Why would you use class component over function components (removing hooks from the question)?

+Although hooks are the future there is still a lot of code written with class components.
+Class components give you component lifecycle methods.

-- [ ] Name three lifecycle methods and their purposes.
+2.)
+Name three lifecycle methods and their purposes.
+-componentDidMount
+	-render method is invoked
+	-initial data is defined
+-shouldComponentUpdate or componentDidUpdate
+	-updates component data
+	- can stop a component from calling render -componentWillUnmount
+	-removes component from screen
+	-cleans up

-- [ ] What is the purpose of a custom hook?
+3.)
+What is the purpose of a custom hook?
+Custom hooks apply non-visual behavior and stateful logic throughout components.
+Multiple hooks can be composed into a single custom hook which.
+Hooks bring the compositonal power of React components to stateful logic.

-- [ ] Why is it important to test our apps?
+4.)
+Why is it important to test our apps?
+Ensures software quality.
+Testing minimizes risk of bugs getting to production.

 ## Project Set Up